 Super Likes: With this feature, Tinder allows users to indicate if they extremely like any individual.
 Users just get a couple of these before they run out, and after that, they will have to wait to get more or they can buy the same

-Now that we have shared with you how does tinder work and makes money, here are some cool takeaways that every dating startup business should pay attention to.
+Now that we have shared with you how does tinder works and makes money, here are some cool takeaways that every dating startup business should pay attention to.
 If you are planning to build an app like Tinder, this is a great section for you to check out.

 Tinder made their idea of positive psychology.
 Users can swipe right to anybody but they can never know whether they have been rejected.
 This prevents negative psychology and the feeling of rejection that nobody needs and gives an extraordinary user experience.

 Tinder nailed dating with just one application.
 Modern daters are too busy and too lazy.
 They need ease of use and convenience in everything; from streaming the latest episode to hailing a taxi.
 Tinder did this by making an application that required one gesture.
-No clicking, buttons or typing, only a simple swipe left or swipe right.
+No clicking, buttons, or typing, only a simple swipe left or swipe right.

 Word of mouth!
 Tinder perfected viral sharing and word of mouth with their targeting of college campuses.
 As opposed to spending money on paid promotion and advertising, Tinder concentrated on getting organic traction with users who had an extraordinary experience utilizing the application.